Trail Name: Xget’tem’ Trail

 The name Xget’tem’ means “deep valley” in Secwepemc and pays tribute to the area’s historical ties to the Shuswap people.
 Learn how to pronounce the new trail name here.

 Although this trail is a significant climb, it is suitable for all ages with a relatively gradual slope (less than the Tower Trail in Kenna!) and features numerous benches and rest stops along the way.
 Take your time and enjoy the climb.
 The LED lighting makes it perfect for early morning or late evening strolls or commuting back and forth for work, especially when the days become shorter.
 This multi-use path is also shared with speed limited bikes.
-The middle section of the trail is part of the Sahali Terrace Nature Park while the bottom section is part of the Peterson Creek Nature Park.
-Furry friends are welcome!
-(We’re not too sure what the leash rules are at this time.
-We thought the whole trail was part of Peterson Creek which is an off-leash park, but upon further review, it is also part of the Sahali Terrace park.
-They also might require being on-leash due to the higher frequency of bikes using the path.
-Will update as information becomes available)
+We have just learned that Peterson Creek Park is classified as an off-leash dog park, however, people will be required to have their dogs on-leash and under control while on the multi-use pathway to ensure the safety of all pathway users.